MusalaSoft/atmosphere-agent/README.md

+See our site for better context of this readme.
+[Click here](http://atmosphereframework.com/)

 # atmosphere-agent
 The agent is responsible for establishing and maintaining the connection with specific devices.
 It acts as a middleman between the server and the mobile devices.